oneveb/Acer-V3-471G/README.md

 - The model is `i5-2450M` 2.5 GHz.
 In my old device temp is high 70-85 (sad).
 Maybe I try to replace my thermal paste.

 ### Graphics
-- The model name is `Intel HD3000`, renamed GFX0 -> IGPU in /CLOVER/config.plist.
+- The model name is `Intel HD Graphics 3000`, renamed GFX0 -> IGPU in /CLOVER/config.plist.
 - The discrete graphics' name is `NVIDIA GeForce GT 630M`, disabled by `-wegnoegpu` because macOS doesn't support Optimus technology.
 - Native brightness support.
 - External vga and hdmi not tested yet